Isle of Man Criminal Injuries Compensation Scheme

 Should you wish to seek confidential support and advice in coping with the incident, you may contact the Isle of Man Victim Support Office at:

-These notes are produced by the General Registry to give general guidance only and should not be treated as a complete and authoritative statement of the law.
+These notes are produced to give general guidance only and should not be treated as a complete and authoritative statement of the law.

 You may wish to take your own legal advice.